 - An espresso requires a finer grind as compared to other varieties.
 The coffee beans should clump together during the process, which is an indication that you are doing the right thing.

-- Water between 195-205ºF is the ideal ingredient for coffee.
-If you are not sure what to do here, then let the machine do its job.
+- Water with a temperature between 195º and 205ºF is the ideal ingredient for coffee.
+If you are not sure what to do here, let the machine do its job.

 Step 3: Steam Your Milk